International Relations in Asia

 Credits: 4 ECTS

-The evaluation comprises three complementary elements: class participation and engagement in debate (15%); oral presentation of the research project (35%); final paper (50%).
+The evaluation includes three complementary elements: class participation and engagement in debate (15%); oral presentation of the research project (35%); final paper (50%).
 The paper will have an approximate extension of 3.500-4000 words.
 Further details on the precise conditions of the paper and the oral presentation of the research project will be provided on the first session.